 Singer-songwriter Mandy Woods has a different sound – but she is also influenced by American music: now based in Glastonbury, she’s lived and worked in Texas, Tennessee and Florida.

 Accomplished performers and strong harmonies

 Singer-songwriter Simon Cousins set up his his first band at 13.
-Since then, he’s performed with Wiltshire progressive garage band Random Gender, American bluegrass/country/punk band The Onset and the folk/roots/rock group Ophiuchus.
+Since then, he’s performed with the Wiltshire progressive garage band Random Gender, the American bluegrass/country/punk band The Onset and the folk/roots/rock group Ophiuchus.
 After a long break, he’s returned to performing and has delivered his laid-back original songs and covers at Glastonbury and Liverpool’s Everyman Folk Club.

 You can find more details of all the performers on the Priddy Folk Festival Fringe on our Fringe page.

 Stepping up to the main stage

 The Fringe is a seedbed for future appearances at the ticketed venues.
 Two of the 2022 Fringe performers, solo singer Sam Evans and bluegrass champions Old Baby Mackerel are back by popular demand.
 This year, they will be performing on the main Eastwater stage – check them out!

 To help you plan your listening pleasure, we’ve published a quick guide to who’s on when.
 And of course, the full programme, with details about all the performers, will be available from the Festival office.

 Do you want to introduce yourself to the Priddy Folk Festival audience?
 We’ll be holding Open Mic sessions on Friday and Saturday evenings – you can sign up from 7 p.m. each night.